sheetaljwl795/Regex-Tutorial/README.md

 Inside a character class, the dot loses its special meaning and matches a literal dot.
   3)"\" For characters that are usually treated literally, indicates that the next character is special and not to be interpreted literally.
 For example, /b/ matches the character "b".
 By placing a backslash in front of "b", that is by using /\b/, the character becomes special to mean match a word boundary.
 For characters that are usually treated specially, indicates that the next character is not special and should be interpreted literally.
 For example, "*" is a special character that means 0 or more occurrences of the preceding character should be matched; for example, /a*/ means match 0 or more "a"s.
 To match * literally, precede it with a backslash; for example, /a\*/ matches "a*".
+### Flags
+Regular expressions may have flags that affect the search.Expression flags change how the expression is interpreted.

+* `i` Ignores case
+* `g` Global search retain the index of the last match, allowing subsequent searches to start from the end of the previous match.
+Without the global flag, subsequent searches will return the same match.
+* `m` Multiline flag When the multiline flag is enabled, beginning and end anchors (^ and $) will match the start and end of a line, instead of the start and end of the whole string.
+* `u` Unicode
+* `y` The expression will only match from its lastIndex position and ignores the global (g) flag if set.
+Because each search in RegExr is discrete, this flag has no further impact on the displayed results.
+* `s` Dot (.) will match any character, including newline.

 ### Back-references